From S3 to GPU in One Copy: Rethinking Data Loading for ML Training

 ML training pipelines treat data as static.
 Teams spend weeks preprocessing datasets into WebDataset or TFRecords, and when they want to experiment with curriculum learning or data mixing, they reprocess everything from scratch.
 Meanwhile, GPUs sit idle waiting for data that takes the scenic route: S3 to disk, disk to CPU, CPU decompression, and finally a copy to the GPU.

-What if you could query your training data on the fly and stream it directly from object storage to GPU memory, saturating the host-to-device bandwidth?
+What if you could scan and filter your training data on the fly, streaming it from object storage to GPU memory in a single copy, saturating the host-to-device bandwidth?

 For ML infrastructure engineers tired of the preprocessing treadmill.